hepple42/42-ft_containers/README.md

 ## Description

-The task in this project is to reimplement four of the container types from the C++ STL:
+The task in this project is to reimplement some of the container types from the C++ STL:

 - `vector`
 - `map`